 “I’ve spent my life trying to undo habits—especially habits of thinking.
 They narrow your interaction with the world.
 They’re the phrases that come easily to your mind, like: ‘I know what I think,’ or ‘I know what I like,’ or ‘I know what’s going to happen today.’
 If you just replace ‘know’ with ‘don’t know,’ then you start to move into the unknown.
 And that’s where the interesting stuff happens.” — Humans of New York

-I've read Solitude and Leadership, an essay by William Deresiewicz before.
+I’ve read Solitude and Leadership, an essay by William Deresiewicz before.
 In fact, I even pointed out some of its leadership lessons.
-However, after a friend prompted a re-visit to the very same essay, I realized that I missed a key part.
+However, after Peter Kaufman prompted a re-visit to the very same essay, I realized that I missed a key part.

 How do you learn to think?